 Personal Brand: Defined

 Your personal brand is your reputation.
 It's how people perceive you.
-Your brand is more important than your job title or where you went to school.
+Your brand is more important than your business name or where you went to school.

 You personal brand is the collection of stories you tell.
 It's the advice you dispense.
 It's why people seek you out over others.

 Don't confuse it with your personality.
 While some of your personality traits may shape your personal brand, it's really more about the professional "you."

 Think about Rihanna.
 Everything that comes to mind about her - her work, her image, her attitude - these are all components that make up her brand.
 You know exactly how she's different than say, Taylor.

 Start thinking about your brand by completing the following activity:

 Ask 3 colleagues to list what they consider to be your number one professional strength.
 List these out in a matrix.
 Then look for patterns.

 Part of the reason I love the concept of personal branding so much is that YOU are in charge of how (and what) you want others to think of you.
 You can quickly lead people to what you're good at and how they should remember you.
 This is vital for networking, especially if you're in the job market.